allthetok/Gamesatlasfe/README.md

 Please visit https://at.games-atlas.xyz/ to enter GamesAtlas!

-This app was created and bootstraped by NextJS using > NextJSv13.0 with /pages router as well as /app router for authentication integration.
+This app was created and bootstraped by NextJS using NextJS v13.0 < with /pages router as well as /app router for authentication integration.
 Please refer to https://github.com/allthetok/GamesAtlas/tree/main/backendga to see the NodeJS/Postgres/Caddy Dockerized Container to serve API calls made here.

 Frameworks and Libraries Used:
 - NextJS